damar-marin/language-app/README.md

 - Expand features to include cultural insights and language-based games.
 - Make language learning an enjoyable and immersive experience.

-## Made with ❤️ by an amazing community of developers!
+## Made with ❤️ for language learners!